 The European Semester is a six-month period each year during which the Member States’ budgetary, macroeconomic and structural policies are coordinated so as to allow Member States to take EU considerations into account at an early stage of their national budgetary processes and in other aspects of economic policymaking.
-The aim is to ensure that all policies are analysed and assessed together, and that policy areas which previously were not systematically covered by economic surveillance — such as macroeconomic imbalance and financial issues — are included.
+The aim is to ensure that all policies are analysed and assessed together, and that policy areas which were previously not systematically covered by economic surveillance — such as macroeconomic imbalance and financial issues — are included.
 The key stages in the European Semester are as follows:

-Under the European Semester, Parliament expresses its opinion on the draft AGS in specific resolutions, also taking into account the contributions gathered in a Parliamentary Week meeting on the European Semester with national parliaments held at the beginning of the year.
-In late autumn, Parliament expresses its opinion on the ongoing European Semester cycle (including CSRs as adopted by the Council), also taking into account the outcomes of a joint meeting with the chairs of the national parliaments’ competent committees.
+Under the European Semester, Parliament expresses its opinion on the AGS in specific resolutions, also taking into account the contributions gathered in a Parliamentary Week meeting on the European Semester with national parliaments, held at the beginning of the year.
+In late autumn, Parliament expresses its opinion on the ongoing European Semester cycle (including the CSRs as adopted by the Council), also taking into account the outcomes of a joint meeting with the chairs of the national parliaments’ competent committees.

 Parliament promotes the involvement of national parliaments through annual meetings with members of their relevant committees.
 Furthermore, and in line with the legal and political arrangements of each Member State, national parliaments should be duly involved in the European Semester and in the preparation of stability or convergence programmes and national reform programmes, in order to increase transparency and ownership of, and accountability on, the decisions taken.